 We Are All Connected

-A few weeks ago, I wrote a three-part series on how to establish a community-wide effort to work with resiliency.
+A few weeks ago, I wrote a three-part series on establishing a community-wide effort to work with resiliency.
 We have community members that say, ‘but I raised my kids, I am done’ or ‘why do I need to do this?’
 Because we are all connected, much like the root system in the Pano, in Fishlake National Forest.
 We all depend on each other, and everyone needs a hand now and then to get going.
 Never mind the worthiness or on and on that we use to make excuses.
-The need is real, and the effort can make a huge difference.
-In the previous post, I wrote about the importance of a stable root system for trees regardless of their size and notably for the tall trees.
+The need is accurate, and the effort can make a huge difference.
+In the previous post, I wrote about the importance of a stable root system for trees regardless of their size and notably for tall trees.
 Our kids need a community that helps to direct their attention towards the fundamentals that count.
 I have written extensively about the 40 Development Assets for Youth from the Search Institute (https://www.search-institute.org).
 When we adults make an effort to help kids with broad categories such as Family Support Family Life, Positive Communication, Other Adult Relationships, and Caring Neighborhood (search-institute.org), we make a difference.
 Take some time to look at the website from Search Institute and pick out two or three assets where you can make a difference, regardless of your state in life.

 Yours for a Better Life,